mountfx/solid-record/README.md

 ## `createHistory()`

-Exposes all function to traverse the recorded state.
+Exposes all methods to access and traverse recorded state.

-Accepts an options object as argument, which allows to define a maximum depth.
+Accepts an `options` object as argument, which allows you to define a maximum `depth`.

 ```tsx
 const { undo, redo, ... } = createHistory({ depth: 24 });